Importing csv files into Stocklog+

 Description of what the row contains

-'description', 'transaction description', 'security description'
+'description', 'transaction description', 'security description', notes

 TIPS & Suggestions: